storacha/specs/w3-provider.md

 Providers MAY impose certain requirements that resource (`with`) must meet.

-> Free provider (from web3.storage) requires that resource MUST be an [account][] identifier.
+> Free provider (from web3.storage) requires that resource MUST be a [`did:mailto`] identifier.
 Lite and Expert providers (from web3.storage) additionally require that the invocation resource have a payment provider (for billing purposes).

 ###### get `nb.provider`